-- 3. REQUIRETLS Semantics - 3.1.
+4. REQUIRETLS Semantics

+4.1.
 REQUIRETLS Receipt Requirements

-Upon receipt of the REQUIRETLS option on a MAIL FROM command during the receipt of a message, an SMTP server MUST tag that message as needing REQUIRETLS handling with the specified option(s).
-The manner in which this tagging takes place is implementation-dependent. Ιf the message is being locally aliased and redistributed to multiple addresses, all instances of the message MUST be tagged in the same manner.
+Upon receipt of the REQUIRETLS option on a MAIL FROM command during the receipt of a message, an SMTP server MUST tag that message as needing REQUIRETLS handling with the option(s) specified in the REQUIRETLS parameter.